• Skip to main content

 Chopped chicken and seasonings in a skillet.

-1. Add one and one-half cups of cheese and stir to combine.
+1. Add 1.5 cups of cheese and stir to combine.

 Chopped chicken topped with shredded cheese in a skillet.

-1. Place about one-third of a cup of the mixture on each tortilla and roll up tightly.
+1. Place about a third of a cup of the mixture on each tortilla, then roll it tightly.

 A flour tortilla with a scoop of chicken filling in the middle.

-1. Place the enchiladas seam side down in a baking dish, which has been sprayed with non-stick cooking spray.
+1. Place the chicken enchiladas seam-side down in a 9×13-inch baking dish or casserole dish, sprayed with nonstick cooking spray.
 Set aside.

 Filled flour tortillas in a baking dish.

-1. To make the sour cream enchilada sauce, melt the butter in a medium size skillet or saucepan over medium heat.
+1. Melt the butter in a medium-size skillet or saucepan over medium heat to make the sour cream enchilada sauce.
 Add the flour, salt, and pepper, and whisk to combine.
-Stir and cook for one to two minutes or until the mixture is bubbly and just starting to change color.
+Stir and cook for 1 to 2 minutes, or until the mixture is bubbly and just beginning to change color.

 Cooking butter and flour in a skillet.

 1. Slowly pour in the chicken stock and whisk constantly.
-Bring to a boil and cook for three to four minutes more until the mixture has thickened.
+Bring to a boil and cook for three to four minutes until the mixture thickens.
+If your sauce has lumps, keep whisking until it doesn’t.

 Chicken stock added to a flour mixture to make a sauce in a skillet.

-1. Remove the white sauce from the heat and add the sour cream, and diced tomatoes and green chilies.
+1. Remove the white sauce from the heat and slowly add the sour cream and Rotel.
 Mix well.

 Adding sour cream and Rotel to a white sauce in a skillet.

-1. Pour the sour cream enchilada sauce evenly over the enchiladas and sprinkle the remaining cheese over the top.
+1. Pour the sour cream enchilada sauce evenly over the chicken enchiladas, then sprinkle the remaining cheese on top.
+At this point, the enchiladas will look saucy; that's exactly what you want.

 A baking dish full of chicken tortillas and topped with shredded cheese.

 1. Bake uncovered for 20-25 minutes, or until the cheese is melted and the sauce is bubbly.
-Serve immediately.
-Optional, top with your favorite toppings.
+Let it sit for a few minutes and serve immediately with your favorite toppings.

 A casserole dish full of baked chicken enchiladas.